Nata8/Bioformatics-toolbox/README.md

 Originally, the program is using msa.txt file with sequence of DNA binding domain.
 Hovewer, this can be changed inside class ConservationScoreRun -- msaPArser.
 The numeric index of column is necessary for this task.
-Result is a conservative score for given column using minimum entropy.
+Result is a conservative score for given column using minimum entropy (see third source).

 The next two tasks have been programmed in Python.
 Output displays at the terminal.
-Pdbparser.py is the basis for both tasks.
+Pdbparser.py is the basic parser used in both tasks.
 Data are downloaded from PDB database, stored at pdb_files folder.

 6. Processing PDB files (proccespbd.py)
 First, the user have to enter four-digit PDB identifier.
 If the file is not already downloaded, the PDB file will be downloaded and stored.
 The implementation provides following functions as an output:
-	- proteine structure width
+	- proteine structure width (maximum of distance of any two atoms)
-	- number of models, chains, residues and atoms
+	- number of models, chains, residues and atoms in the structure

 Subsequently, the user should enter the serial number of a ligand and radius (distance from given ligand).
 Ligands can be found in PDB file - lines starting with HETATM.
 The output is a list of atoms and residues